paras-aghija/python-basics/README.md

 # python-basics

-The following notbooks contains core python concepts.
+The following notbooks contains core python concepts.<br>
 Note : File handling concept is not there in notebooks